How do I speak to a person at Social Security?

-What is the best time of day to call Social Security office?
+What is the best time to call Social Security?

 CONTACTING SOCIAL SECURITY Our toll-free number is 1-800-772-1213.
 Teleservice representatives are on duty to answer your calls between 7:00 a.m. and 7:00 p.m.
 Monday through Friday.
 Recorded information and services are available 24 hours a day and on weekends.

 Does Social Security ever call?

 The SSA will never ( ever ) call and ask for your Social Security number.
 And it won’t call to threaten your benefits.
 Your caller ID might show the SSA’s real phone number (1-800-772-1213), but that’s not the real SSA calling .
 Computers make it easy to show any number on caller ID.

 How much will the SSI checks be in 2020?

 The latest such increase, 1.6 percent, becomes effective January 2020.
 The monthly maximum Federal amounts for 2020 are $783 for an eligible individual, $1,175 for an eligible individual with an eligible spouse, and $392 for an essential person.